oldfashionedjelly/oldfashionedjelly/README.md

 Hi there!
 I'm a nerd and high school student who loves programming, robotics, music, and art.
-I also love watching football and formula 1 and being outside!

 https://oldfashionedjelly.neocities.org/